Tips & tricks for FreeOffice TextMaker

 Use paragraph spacing!

-Even if you think it is annoying: Do not insert blank lines between paragraphs but set the spacing between paragraphs using Paragraph Spacing Before and Paragraph Spacing After.
-You will find these options in Format > Paragraph and Format > Paragraph Style.
-The advantage is that TextMaker then is able to suppress unnecessary empty space at the tops and bottoms of pages.
+Even if you think it is annoying, don't insert blank lines between paragraphs.
+Instead, set the spacing between paragraphs using Paragraph Spacing Before and Paragraph Spacing After.
+You'll find these options in Format > Paragraph and Format > Paragraph Style.
+The advantage of paragraph spacing is that it enables TextMaker to suppress unnecessary empty space at the tops and bottoms of pages.

-If you want to prevent two words from being separated because a line break or page break happens between them, just enter a "non-breaking space" between them.
-Do so by typing Ctrl+Shift+Space.
+If you want to prevent two words from being separated by a line break or page break between them, just enter a "non-breaking space" between the words.
+To do this, just type Ctrl+Shift+Space.

 Saving printer ink when printing drafts

 For draft prints, you can choose the option Drop pictures in the Print dialog.
-Your document will print faster and use less ink because all pictures are skipped.
+Your document will print faster and use less ink because all of the pictures are skipped.

-If you want the first page of your document or chapter to be pulled from a different paper bin of your printer, you can set up the paper bins using the File > Page Setup command.
+If you want the first page of your document or chapter to be pulled from a different paper tray of your printer, you can set up the paper trays using the File > Page Setup command.